mosen/munkireport-php-m2/docs/developer.md

 Configure
 ---------

 Your configuration is stored in a file called .env, there is already a .env.example that you should copy to .env.

+    $ cp .env.example .env

 Check out the contents of .env and adjust where necessary.
 If you comment out DB_DATABASE, it will fall back to the default location for SQLite, which is `database/database.sqlite`

 The next thing you should do after installing Laravel is set your application key to a random string, just run:

-    $ php artisan key:generate command.
+    $ php artisan key:generate

 this will generate a key and add it to .env